aaron-grau/curic/sql/projects/polls_app/README.md

 Make sure to refer to the [ActiveRecord documentation][ar-docs] and this [ActiveRecord query guide][ar-guide] for help with writing your queries.

-Generate a new rails project called `PollApp`.
+Generate a new rails project called `PollsApp`.
 Refer to yesterday's instructions if you need a reminder.
-Don't forget to include a PostgreSQL flag:  `rails new PollApp --database=postgresql`.
+Don't forget to include a PostgreSQL flag:  `rails new polls_app --database=postgresql`.

 ## Schema